jerith/Platform-Guild/language-guides/python/language.rst

         return True

-i.e., it silently swallows exceptions, even ones other than :exc:`AttributeError`, for objects that in fact *do* have the attribute in some sense.
+i.e., it silently swallows exceptions, even ones other than :exc:`~python:exceptions.AttributeError`, for objects that in fact *do* have the attribute in some sense.

 .. seealso::